-Home/Blog/Well-Being/Health Benefits/Eucalyptus Oil (Nilgiri Tel): Uses & Benefits
+Home/Blog/Well-Being/Health Benefits/Eucalyptus Oil (Nilgiri Tel): Benefits, Uses, and Safety Precautions

-Eucalyptus is a tall evergreen tree indigenous to Australia and Tasmania.
-It is a member of the Myrtaceae family.
-Specifically, Eucalyptus globulus is widely utilised in the pulp industry, as well as for the manufacture of eucalyptus oil, which is produced on a commercial scale in many countries and used as a raw ingredient in perfumes, cosmetics, food, drinks, aromatherapy, and phytotherapy.
-In 1843, the fuel tree Eucalyptus globulus, sometimes known as blue gum, was introduced to India.
+Eucalyptus is a tall evergreen tree indigenous to Australia and Tasmania, belonging to the Myrtaceae family.
+Specifically, Eucalyptus globulus is commonly used in the pulp industry and for the commercial production of eucalyptus essential oil, which is found in certain perfumes, cosmetics, and aromatherapy products, depending on formulation and regulatory approval.
+The species Eucalyptus globulus, often known as blue gum, was introduced to India in the mid-19th century.

 Scientific Classification